Conorjbr/rock-paper-scissors/README.md

 I ran each page of the site through the chrome lighthouse testing system.
 Results for overall site are as per below.
 ![Alt text](assets/images/lighthouse.JPG)

+I am not sure why the overall rating is so low but the accessibility rating looked acceptable to me.